samuelweiler/gf-ecd/index.md

 # Options for gender free English Country Dance calling

-The growing adoption of "larks" and "ravens" as gender free terminology at contra dances presents ECD leaders with an additional tool for leading gender free ECD.
+The growing adoption of "larks" and "ravens" as gender free terminology at contra dances presents creates a new option for how to call gender free ECD.
 It can be tricky to use these new terms for ECD because of the diversity of proper, improper, and odd-formation dances in the ECD repetroire.

-This note compares several approaches for gender free ECD, describes how ECD was called at several camps in 2018, and concludes with a recommendation to use "larks" and "ravens" (only) when they're helpful, but only after clarifying, for each dance, the frame of reference in which "left" and "right" are considered.
+This note compares several approaches for gender free ECD, describes how ECD was called at several events in 2018, and concludes with a recommendation to use "larks" and "ravens" (only) when they're helpful, but only after clarifying, for each dance, the frame of reference in which "left" and "right" are considered.

+I believe gender free ECD is in a period of rapid change, and this guidance should be taken as "best *current* practice" only.

 This note does not explore the "why" or "why not" for gender free calling, merely the "how".